Generic Name: alectinib (al EK ti nib)

-Tell your doctor right away if a pregnancy occurs while either the mother or the father is taking alectinib.
+Tell your doctor right away if a pregnancy occurs while either the mother or the father is using alectinib.

 It is not known whether alectinib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using alectinib and for at least 1 week after your last dose.